flimflam-austin/hugo-cms-test/content/quick_reads/20200916-peace-deal-and-threats/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      # Middle East Peace?

-      The White House negotiates historic peace deals between key Middle Eastern nations while the U.S. president puts one of the region’s major power brokers on notice for an alleged assassination plot.
+      <div><h1>Middle East Peace?</h1><p>The White House negotiates historic
+      peace deals between key Middle Eastern nations while the U.S. president puts one of the region’s major power brokers on notice for an alleged assassination plot.</p></div>
     _key: 3453f137a4e6
   - order: 1
     useCheckmark: false
     body: >-
-      ## “Abraham Accords”

-      * White House facilitated “pacts” between Middle East countries that previously had no formal diplomatic relations (officials don’t talk/meet).
+      <div><h2>“Abraham Accords”</h2><ul><li>White House facilitated “pacts”
+      between Middle East countries that previously had no formal diplomatic relations (officials don’t talk/meet).</li><li>Nations involved: Israel

-      * Nations involved: Israel & United Arab Emirates (UAE), Israel and Bahrain.

-      * First significant peace deal in decades.
+      &amp; United Arab Emirates (UAE), Israel and Bahrain.</li><li>First significant peace deal in decades.
 Republicans and Democrats both support the pacts that Pres.
-Trump says will lead to the “dawn of a new Middle East.”
+Trump says will lead to the “dawn of a new Middle East.”</li></ul></div>
     _key: dddea2274cd0
   - order: 2
     useCheckmark: false
     body: >-
-      ## Why It Matters:
+      <div><h2>Why It Matters:</h2><ul><li>Traditionally of opposing politics,

-      * Traditionally of opposing politics, the Jewish state of Israel & Muslim nations of UAE, Bahrain have only worked together “unofficially” or not at all.

-      * Pacts open opportunity for potential cooperation – economically (trade), politically and beyond.

-      * Other Arab nations may join, pulling together a new regional alliance that would be a direct affront to Iran (Muslim nation vehemently anti-Israel).
+      the Jewish state of Israel &amp; Muslim nations of UAE, Bahrain have only worked together “unofficially” or not at all.</li><li>Pacts open opportunity for potential cooperation – economically (trade), politically and beyond.</li><li>Other Arab nations may join, pulling together a new regional alliance that would be a direct affront to Iran (Muslim nation vehemently anti-Israel).</li></ul></div>
     _key: 967f931eecdc
   - order: 3
     useCheckmark: false
     body: >-
-      > “The UAE both betrayed the world of Islam, and [it] betrayed Arab nations and regional countries, and [it] also betrayed Palestine.”
+      <div><blockquote>“The UAE both betrayed the world of Islam, and [it]
+      betrayed Arab nations and regional countries, and [it] also betrayed Palestine.”</blockquote><p>Iran's Supreme Leader Ayatollah Ali Khamenei.

-      Iran's Supreme Leader Ayatollah Ali Khamenei.
-An Arab-Israeli alliance brokered by the U.S. threatens Iran, creating a potential bloc that leaves Iran - a country that relied on anti-Israel sentiment to unify with its Arab neighbors - on the sidelines.
+      An Arab-Israeli alliance brokered by the U.S. threatens Iran, creating a potential bloc that leaves Iran - a country that relied on anti-Israel sentiment to unify with its Arab neighbors - on the sidelines.</p></div>
     _key: 44c078961e86
   - order: 4
     useCheckmark: false
     body: >-
-      ## Something To Consider:

-      * How the pacts evolve from this point on remains TBD.
+      <div><h2>Something To Consider:</h2><ul><li>How the pacts evolve from this

-      * Foreign ministers – in contrast to heads of state PM Netanyahu and Pres.
-      Trump – of UAE and Bahrain signed the pacts at the White House.

-      * Rockets launched from Gaza (a Palestinian territory) into Israel on the same day of the White House signing ceremony.
+      point on remains TBD.</li><li>Foreign ministers – in contrast to heads of state PM Netanyahu and Pres.
+Trump – of UAE and Bahrain signed the pacts at the White House.</li><li>Rockets launched from Gaza (a Palestinian territory) into Israel on the same day of the White House signing ceremony.
 No damage reported.
-Gaza receives support from Iran and UAE.
+Gaza receives support from Iran and UAE.</li></ul></div>
     _key: a0a2e48afbe6
   - order: 5
     useCheckmark: false
     body: >-
-      > “Any attack by Iran, in any form, against the United States will be met with an attack on Iran that will be 1,000 times greater in magnitude!”
+      <div><blockquote>“Any attack by Iran, in any form, against the United
+      States will be met with an attack on Iran that will be 1,000 times greater in magnitude!”</blockquote><p>Pres.

-      Pres.
 Trump, on Twitter, on the eve of the historic peace deal ceremony with UAE, Israel and Bahrain.
 In a previous tweet, the President cited "press reports...
-Iran may be planning an assassination, or other attack, against the United States in retaliation for the killing of terrorist leader Soleimani."
+Iran may be planning an assassination, or other attack, against the United States in retaliation for the killing of terrorist leader Soleimani."</p></div>
     _key: d6115838336f
   - order: 6
     useCheckmark: true
     body: >-
-      The pacts are called the "Abraham Accords" for Abraham, a key figure in 3 of the world's major religions: Judaism, Islam, & Christianity.
-One of the most obvious signs of change due to the deals: Plane flights between the nations, and the possibility for embassies in each other's nations.
+      <div><p>The pacts are called the "Abraham Accords" for Abraham, a key
+      figure in 3 of the world's major religions: Judaism, Islam, &amp;
+      Christianity.
+One of the most obvious signs of change due to the deals:
+      Plane flights between the nations, and the possibility for embassies in each other's nations.
 Who to watch for?
-Saudi Arabia.
+Saudi Arabia.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 4f4190dc4359